 "Side effects are effects that are not intended," I told him.
 "Once you leave hospital, I recommend that the next time your trainer gives you alcohol is to say no."

-"If we tell him when he's young it will stick with him for life."
+"Pure, if we tell him when he's young it will stick with him for life."

 "Yes, I do."